jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/deformation-and-work-hardening.md

 Temperature can prevent or reverse defect accumulation, which eliminates [[work-hardening]].
 Applied stress affects the microstructure and [[stereographic-projection]] allow us to standardize viewing these effects.

-!!! question Is there a difference between work-hardening and strain-hardening? <cite> DK
+!!! question Is there a difference between work-hardening and strain-hardening? <cite>#Daniel-Kenney
     They are the same thing.

 !!! question The book cites microfissures for work-softening? <cite> Fazzina
-    Mostly attributed to necking, but we will look at the geometric considerations later.
+    Mostly attributed to #necking, but we will look at the geometric considerations later.